-Networking Fundamentals was written for individuals wishing to pursue a career in information technology with a specific focus on networking and network administration.
-The text provides specific content about information technology as well as career information that is needed for employment.
-It is an introductory text, so no previous networking experience is required.
-This text is aligned to the most recent CompTIA Network+ Certification Exam objectives.
-By studying Networking Fundamentals and using the ancillary study guide and lab manual, student can improve their chances of earning an industry-recognized certification.
+Networking Fundamentals provides a foundation for individuals wishing to pursue a career in information technology with a specific focus on networking and network administration.
+The introductory text guides students through the basics of networking, such as topographies, media, subnetting, servers, and design.
+Networking Fundamentals is aligned to the CompTIA Network+ N10-007 Certification Exam objectives.
+The CompTIA Network+ Exam is a CompTIA Core Skills Certification, which provides a groundwork for future career growth.
+By studying Networking Fundamentals and using the ancillary study guide and lab manual, students can improve their chances of earning an industry-recognized certification that will help jumpstart their careers.

 1. Introduction to Networking 2.
 Network Media—Copper-Core Cable 3.
 Fiber-Optic Cable 4.
 Wireless Technology 5.
 Digital Encoding and Data Transmission 6.
 Network Operating Systems and Network Communication 7.
 Microsoft Network Operating Systems 8.
 Unix/Linux Operating Systems 9.
 Introduction to Servers 10.
 TCP/IP Fundamentals 11.
 Subnetting 12.
 Additional Transmission Modalities 13.
 Web Servers and Services 14.
 Remote Access and Long-Distance Communication 15.
 Network Security 16.
 Maintaining the Network 17.
 Fundamentals of Troubleshooting a Network 18.
 Designing and Installing a New Networking 19.
 Network+ Certification Exam Preparation 20.
 Employment in the Field of Networking Technology Appendix A List of Networking Acronyms Appendix B Binary Math Appendix C Number Conversion Appendix D Table of Standard ASCII Characters